h-steffan/josh/README.md

 Features:
 - syncing a folder tree by downloading and uploading files from multiple clients
+- new file wins over the older file
 - lock to one active client to make sure a single sync procedure is ongoing, all other clients waiting
 - break your own lock in case you have been interrupted
 - check if only one instance is running on a client